 Excited about real-time experience and interactive walkthrough, but also frustrated by complicated workflows and hours of unwrapping?
 Now it’s time to push doubts away!
 Epic Games has just introduced Unreal Studio plugin, a new tool to unite 3D and CAD software with Unreal Engine under one roof.
 This extension is bound to make life of 3D artists a lot easier and happier.
-Our senior CG artist Vasily Gushcha has tested its limits and is ready to share his own experience (spoiler: it’s gorgeous).
+Our senior CG visualizer Vasily Gushcha has tested its limits and is ready to share his own experience (spoiler: it’s gorgeous).

 In this article, we will go through installation and workflow to potential issues you might encounter while creating virtual tours using Unreal Studio.
 Let’s get started without further ado!